Peace in Bethel Ministry

 Spiritual Key No.1: Receive a New Birth and be led by the Spirit

-(John 3:4 and 6).
-It is a sovereign act of God (John 1:13; John 3:3, 8) and a work of grace wrought in the hearts of repentant and confessed sinners, when they respond to the invitation of Christ to have a spiritual rebirth.
-It is popularly referred to as being born again.
-When they forsake and repent of their sins and accept the Lord Jesus as their personal Lord and Savior and believe in Him and His gospel (1 Corinthians 4:15; Romans 1:16) which is the living and abiding Word of God (1 Peter 1:23, 25; 1 John 3:9), they will be cleansed from their sins and transformed into new creatures by the Holy Spirit (John 3:5, 6, 8).
-They will experience the new birth.
-The Bible says:
+The new birth is not a natural birth or a birth through flesh and blood (John 3:4 and 6).
+It is a sovereign act of God (John 1:13; John 3:3, 8) and a work of grace that occurs in the hearts of repentant and confessed sinners when they respond to the invitation of Christ for a spiritual rebirth through faith.
+This experience is popularly known as being born again.
+When individuals forsake and repent of their sins, accept the Lord Jesus as their personal Lord and Savior, and believe in Him and His gospel (1 Corinthians 4:15; Romans 1:16)—which is the living and abiding Word of God (1 Peter 1:23, 25; 1 John 3:9)—they will be cleansed from their sins and transformed into new creatures by the Holy Spirit (John 3:5, 6, 8).
+This transformation is a vital aspect of spiritual growth that accompanies the new birth.
+The Bible says: "But as many as received Him, to them gave He power to become the sons of God, even to them that believe on His Name."
+(John 1:12) When you truly believe that Jesus Christ died for your sins and receive Him as your Savior through prayer, you become born again.
+To experience the transformation that the new birth brings, you must indicate your acceptance of this golden offer by taking the following steps:

 Acknowledge your sinful state: